ineiti/HilinkModem/README.md

 Please also see the much more complete PhP-implementation on [BlackyPanther/Huawei-HiLink](https://github.com/BlackyPanther/Huawei-HiLink).

+If you have the newer version which connects to 192.168.8.1, this library won't work for you, sorry.

 ## Commands

 Each command is a module inside of Hilink.
 There are different modules: